ARINC-IA/CSMIM/docs/schema.md

     type: bool

-# Schema for the data types `int`, `uint` and `float`
+## Schema for the data types `int`, `uint` and `float`

-For integer and floating-point numbers, you can define the allowed range for the value:

-    type: int
-    minimum: 3
-    exclusive-minimum: 2
-    maximum: 20
-    exclusive-maximum: 21

-There are two types of minimum and maximum: inclusive and exclusive.
-The value must be >= the minimum respectively > the exclusive minimum.

-You can also define a physical unit for the value, which must always be given as an SI unit.
+For integer and floating-point numbers, you can define a physical unit for the value, which should be given as an SI unit.

     type: float
     unit: m/s

-# Schema for the data types `string` and `bytes`
+## Schema for the data types `string` and `bytes`

-For human-readable strings and byte strings, you can define the allowed range for the string length:
+There are no further definitions for string values:

     type: string
-    min-length: 2
-    max-length: 3

-**TODO:** Provide shortcut `length`?

-# Schema for the data type `enum`
+## Schema for the data type `enum`

 As defined in ARINC 853: